-Chairman Bannister to Give Community's Outlook at February 10 Joint Meeting
+Chairman Nash to Give Community's Outlook at May 18 Joint Meeting

-Duluth, GA- The Gwinnett Chamber of Commerce and the Council for Quality Growth will be hosting Gwinnett County Board of Commission Chairman Charles Bannister and the Board of Commissioners for the annual State of the County Address Presented by Comcast and SKANSKA on February 10, 2010 at 11:30 a.m. at the Gwinnett Center.
-Attendees will have the chance to hear the Chairman's vision and plan for the county in 2010 and get an update on the County's efforts in economic development, revitalization, public safety and transportation.
-The Chairman will also show how the county is working to improve the overall quality of life for Gwinnett citizens.
+Duluth, GA- The Gwinnett Chamber of Commerce and the Council for Quality Growth will be hosting Gwinnett County Board of Commission Chairman Charlotte Nash and the Board of Commissioners for the annual State of the County Address Presented by Gas South on March 18, 2011 at 11:30 a.m. at the Gwinnett Center.
+Attendees will have the chance to hear the Chairman's vision for the county in 2011.

-"Gwinnett County continues to lead the region in infrastructure development, quality of life and economic development.
-I look forward to Chairman Bannister's outlook as he leads Gwinnett to a robust and prosperous 2010," said Michael Paris, president and CEO, Council for Quality Growth.
+"Gwinnett County continues to be a leader in infrastructure development, quality of life and economic development.
+I look forward to Chairman Nash's outlook as she leads Gwinnett to a robust and prosperous 2011," said Michael Paris, president and CEO, Council for Quality Growth.

 "Gwinnett County is in an exciting time with a future that is promising and hopeful.
 The Gwinnett County Board of Commissioners is working hard to create and maintain prosperity," said Jim Maran, president and CEO, Gwinnett Chamber.

-"We are pleased to welcome and hear Chairman Bannister speak at the State of the County Address."
+"We are pleased to welcome and hear Chairman Nash speak at the State of the County Address."

 For more information on the State of the County Address, visit www.gwinnettstateofthecounty.com.